 What Is EDI?

-EDI stands for Electronic Data Interchange and means the electronic interchange of business documents such as orders, delivery notes and invoices.
-These documents are exchanged between business partners in the form of structured data with no human intervention.
+EDI stands for Electronic Data Interchange and refers to the electronic data interchange of business documents such as orders, delivery notes and invoices.
+These EDI files are exchanged between business partners in the form of structured data with no human intervention.

 EDI is not a specific technology, but a combination of electronic processes, exchange protocols (communication protocols) and established, internationally valid business document standards.
-For simplicity and security, structured data exchange must use established business document standards regardless of the specific formats or ERP (Enterprise Resource Planning) system used by the business partners involved.
+For simplicity and security, structured electronic data interchange must use established standards for EDI files regardless of the specific EDI formats or ERP (Enterprise Resource Planning) system used by the business partners involved.

 - Automating your business processes with EDI makes them faster, more efficient and less prone to errors, leading to reduced lead times through faster data transmission